What is a 30-year fixed mortgage?

 Extra mortgage payments may be applied to the principal

-Lenders may allow you to make payments toward your mortgage beyond the required one each month.
-Each lender treats extra payments differently, but they can often be applied directly to the loan principal.
-Paying down your principal can save money on interest over the course of repaying the loan.
+Many loan providers allow extra payments toward your mortgage, which are often applied directly to the principal.
+Paying down your principal early can reduce the total interest you pay over the life of the loan.

 The 30-year term may increase your home budget